Attempto/ACE-in-GF/README.md

 (Note that it is important that you use `bash`.)

-The building should not take more than a minute.
+The building should not take more than a couple of minutes.
 The GF libraries are expected to be found in a system-wide location, e.g.:

   * ~/.cabal/share/gf-3.4/lib/present/
   * ~/.cabal/share/gf-3.4/lib/prelude/

-and they should correspond to the GF version listed above (as the GF darcs push timestamp).

 Running